 Ngā hinonga Karauna What Crown entities are

-The legal basis for the way that Crown entities operate is set out in the Crown Entities Act 2004, with further requirements in other legislation including the Public Finance Act 1989 and Public Service Act 2020.
-In addition, each Crown entity is subject to its own founding legislation.
+The rules for how they work are mainly set out in the Crown Entities Act 2004, with extra rules in other laws like the Public Finance Act 1989 and the Public Service Act 2020.
+Each Crown entity also has its own specific law that explains what it does.

 Crown Entities Act 2004 — New Zealand Legislation